Bahnhofstraße 18

 Bach an der Donau

-Well-fed, you head to the banks of the Danube, keep to the south-east and continue cycling along the Danube Cycle Path.
+Well fortified, you cycle to the banks of the Danube, keeping south-east and continuing on the Danube cycle path.

-You cycle idyllically along the Danube bank between the undulating river and fields.
+You cycle idyllically along the banks of the Danube between the undulating river and fields.

-Above the Danube bend you have a beautiful view of Schoss Wörth in the distance.
+Above the Donausknie you have a beautiful view of Schoss Wörth in the distance.

-At Illkofen, the path briefly leaves the bank and you cycle through the middle of the village, where it is worth taking a look at Illkofen's St. Martin's Church.
+At Illkofen, the path briefly leads away from the bank and you cycle through the centre of the village, where it is worth taking a look at the Illkofen church of St. Martin.

-And you continue along the banks of the Danube.
-At the Sarchinger Weiher pond, you can take a break in the idyllic park and refresh yourself with a swim in the lake.
+The route continues along the banks of the Danube.
+At Sarchinger Weiher, you can take a break in the idyllic park and refresh yourself with a dip in the lake.

-The Sarchinger Weiher was created from a former gravel pit where gravel was extracted for the construction of the A3.
-Now the pond and the surrounding grounds of trees and meadows are a popular local recreation area.
-The lake has a water surface of 28 hectares and a maximum depth of 7 metres.
-Beaches have been laid out that are also well suited for children.
-There are kiosks and toilets and official fireplaces for barbecues.
+The Sarchinger Weiher was created from a former gravel pit where gravel was extracted for the construction of the A3 motorway.
+Now the pond and the surrounding area of trees and meadows is a popular local recreation area.
+The lake has a water surface area of 28 hectares and a maximum depth of 7 metres.
+Beaches have been created that are also suitable for children.
+There are kiosks and toilets and official fire pits for barbecues.

-There is an island in the middle of the lake.
-Originally there were two lakes here, separated by a narrow dam.
-The dam was partially removed in the 1970s, so that both lakes became one and the island remained in the middle.
-Birds that have become rare, such as the night heron, now nest there.
+There is an island in the centre of the lake.
+Originally there were two lakes here, which were separated by a narrow dam.
+The dam was partially removed in the 1970s, so that both lakes became one and the island remained in the centre.
+Rare birds such as the night heron now nest there.

-After the bathing fun, you drive through Sarching and cross the Danube at Donaustauf.
-From the Danube bridge you can take another look at Valhalla.
+After swimming, you cycle through Sarching and cross the Danube at Donaustauf.
+From the Danube bridge, you can see the Walhalla once again.

-The familiar Danube cycle path now leads back into Regensburg.
-The route changes after you cross the Nibelungen Bridge.
+The familiar Danube cycle path now leads back to Regensburg.
+The route changes after you have crossed the Nibelungen Bridge.

 This time you cycle through the Ostengasse.
-With the Ostentor, which you pass, you once again encounter a relic of the ancient Roman fortifications, which had four gates.
+As you pass the Ostentor, you will once again encounter a relic of the ancient Roman fortifications, which had four gates.

-The path leads past the restaurant "Leerer Beutel" (Bertoldstraße 9, 93047 Regensburg, Tel.
+The route takes you past the "Leerer Beutel" restaurant (Bertoldstraße 9, 93047 Regensburg, Tel.
 0941 58997) in the former granary from the 16th century.
-Here you can fortify yourself after the tour with dishes from sustainable and organic food production in the region.
-In addition, exhibitions by contemporary artists of the region can be visited.
+After the tour, you can fortify yourself here with dishes from sustainable and organic food production in the region.
+You can also visit exhibitions by contemporary artists from the region.

-From here you are then back at Regensburg main station in five minutes.
+From here, you can be back at Regensburg main station in five minutes.

 Start/Ende